skywind3000/atom-shell-commands/README.md

 - Shell output (stdout/stderr) can be captured in the bottom panel.
 - Click the filename in the output panel will open it.
 - Regular expression to match filename and line number in the error output.
-- Hotkeys to navigate errors one by one.
+- Hotkeys to navigate errors one by one just like quickfix in vim.
 - Fast and lightweight, loading time is less than 2 milliseconds (TimeCop).

 Installation